Chelsea Physic Garden

 The historic Cadogan Hotel was built in 1887 and played an integral role in Chelsea’s social history.
 This was the scene of Oscar Wilde’s notorious 1895 arrest, an incident that inspired Sir John Betjeman’s poem, The Arrest of Oscar Wilde at the Cadogan Hotel.

-After undergoing a five-year, £39-million renovation under the scrupulous eye of luxury hotel group Belmond, it reopened in 2019 as an establishment worthy of its colourful past, with impeccably stylish rooms, a bar that serves very notable cocktails and a remarkable collection of art.
+After undergoing a five-year, £39-million renovation under the scrupulous eye of luxury hotel group Belmond, it reopened in 2019 as an establishment worthy of its colourful past, with impeccably stylish rooms, a much-loved restaurant and bar that serves very notable cocktails and a remarkable collection of art.

 11 Cadogan Gardens